jasonmimick-aws/strands-agents-samples/01-getting-started/10-agent-observability-and-evaluation/datadog/adot/README.md

 This guide provides step-by-step instructions for deploying AWS Distro for OpenTelemetry (ADOT) Collector with Datadog exporter configuration.
 The deployment will create an ADOT instance that receives traces at the `/traces` endpoint and forwards them to Datadog.

+You can then use this endpoint to send OTEL traces which will get forwarded to Datadog.

 ## Prerequisites

 - AWS CLI installed and configured with appropriate permissions